 Deciding not to go for Deferred School Entry

 In the end we decided to send him, summer born or not.
 A huge part of that decision was about the fact that it would have been very difficult to get permission for him to start in reception the next year.
 At the time it was common practice for children starting school at 5 to go straight in to year 1.
 That was the last thing I wanted, and I feel the last thing any summer born child needs.
 I could see he was likely to struggle with the transition from play based learning to formal learning.
 Removing the stepping stone of reception would only make that worse.
 He has always been a confident child so we crossed our fingers that he would find his way and sent him off to reception less than two months after his 4th birthday.

 He showed no interest in learning at all in the reception year and, because I don’t really believe in formal education before the age of 6, I followed his lead and didn’t push it.
 This was particularly the case with reading as I didn’t want to ruin his relationship with books.
 In years 1 and 2 he continued to enjoy school.
 He was behind his peers academically but was progressing so we hoped that in time he would catch up.

 Starting to Struggle with Being Summer Born

 When he started at the junior school for year 3 we saw a real change.
 He started to have issues with friendships.
 Mostly it was not having anyone to play with, although he was injured by other children on a couple of occasions.
 I feel that a lot of these problems stemmed from the fact that, as a result of being summer born, he wasn’t as mature as his peers.
-Luckily he fell in love with football last year.
+Luckily he fell in love with football last summer.
 This has given him more common ground with the other children and things seem to have settled down.